We are happy to welcome you and your child to Copythorne Pre-school.

 The number of adults present within pre-school enables us to provide individual attention for each child.
 Each child is able to progress at his/her own rate in all areas of development.
 Our full Inclusion / Special Educational Needs Policy is available to be seen at any time.

-Our INCO Officers are Tracey Denness and Linda Dale.
+Our INCO Officer is Tracey Denness.
 They are responsible for:

 • Implementing our SEN Policy and ensuring equality of opportunity for all children.